Get to know the city known as both "the Pearl of the South" and "Museum City."

 El Negocio de Panchi is one of the most popular restaurants in Ponce and specializes in gourmet Puerto Rican food as well as a variety of Caribbean and international options.
 Their exceptionally personal service will make you feel instantly welcome.

 For a taste of local culture, stroll along Paseo Tablado La Guancha and check out some of the food vendors.
 This boardwalk along the Caribbean Sea is also a great place to catch a sunset and unwind after a long day of exploring the city.
+Due to damage caused by Hurricane Maria La Guancha's boardwalk is currently closed for reconstruction.

 Other excellent options include Campioni Pizza Birra & Tapas (tasty homemade pizza and craft beers) and La Casa del Chef (seafood and Caribbean cuisine).
 Lola Eclectic Cuisine is another great dinner spot, offering a colorful and cozy atmosphere.